KelvinPompey-40718390/sem-project-group6/use-cases/use-case-29.md

-# USE CASE: #28
+# USE CASE: 29 Generate a report to show the population of a country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-A user queries the system to generate a report to show the population of a region.
+As a user I want to view the population of a country.

 ### Scope